-Note: This condition must be satisfied prior to commencement of any work in relation to the contract of insurance under the Home Building Act 1989.
-This condition also has effect during the carrying out of all building work with respect to compliance with the Building Code of Australia.
+- This condition must be satisfied prior to commencement of any work in relation to the contract of insurance under the Home Building Act 1989.
+This condition also has effect during the carrying out of all building work with respect to compliance with the Building Code of Australia. - All new guttering is to comply with the provisions of AS3500.